-A domestic asset protection trust is a trust established and operated by a trustee in the same jurisdiction where the settlor of the trust resides and is for the purpose of sheltering assets from being taken by judgment creditors in court proceedings.
-For a US person, that is a trust established in one of the US states.
+A domestic asset protection trust is a trust established and operated by a trustee that is in the same jurisdiction as the settlor.
+For a person residing in the United States, that is a trust established and managed in one of the US states.
+These legal tools are established in jurisdictions with laws that allow such trusts.
+They are set up for the purpose of sheltering assets and to keep them from being taken by judgment creditors in court proceedings.
 You have probably heard of individuals setting up asset protection trusts to keep their hard-earned money from being taken in lawsuits.
-Domestic asset protection trusts are in contrast to those trusts where individuals and companies use foreign trust statues and trustees shield their money and other assets from creditors.
+Trusts set up for asset protection domestically are in contrast to those those which use foreign trust statues and trustees.
+Settlors can use a domestic of offshore trust to shield money and other assets from creditors.

 Domestic asset protection trusts (DAPTs) are growing in popularity.
 DAPTs were originally created as a marketing tool to dissuade people from using Foreign Asset Protection Trusts.
 DAPTs are asset protection vehicles that allow you to add assets that you want to keep away from creditors.
 That way, if you are ever sued, there are provisions in the law such that your money can’t be touched by your legal enemies.

 A DAPT can be especially helpful if you’re a business owner and want to keep your personal assets separate from your business ones.
 So, if you are sued, personally or a lawsuits penetrates your business and attacks you, the assets inside the trust can be protected from being taken away.